 The recipe comes to us from fellow food blogger, Lindsey Shifley of TheMullies.com.
 Lindsey’s Grandma Millie taught her how to make her famous cucumber salad, and now Lindsey is teaching us!
 Thanks, Lindsey!

-To try the rest of the recipes from the Midwest chapter of the Taste Of The Place cookbook, including a heavenly mushroom soup and to-die-for sour cream cookies, grab your copy of the cookbook at Tasteoftheplace.com/buythecookbook!
+You can try the rest of the recipes from the Midwest chapter of the Taste Of The Place cookbook by grabbing your copy over in the shop.Print

 This flavor-packed cucumber salad recipe comes from the Midwest of the United States.
 No boring salads here!
 The combo of cucumber, onion, yogurt, and vinegar makes a for a zingy, yet refreshing appetizer or side dish.